Setup Guide For The Lost Mummy Escape Kit

 Add combination padlocks

-Some of the solutions have been designed as 4 digit codes, so you can easily add combination padlocks to the game.
+One of the solutions (Stone Block Cut out) has been designed as a 4 digit code, so you can easily add combination padlocks to the game.
 To do this:

-- Seal it with a padlock and set it to one of the combinations below.
+- Seal it with a padlock and set it to the combination below.

 Long Lost Chamber: 3245